dazzaji/agent/docs/swarm-cookbook-revised.md

 **6.1 Imports:**

-First, be sure to include these imports:
+First, be sure to include these minimum imports:

 ```python
 from openai import OpenAI